swharden/pyABF/doc/abf-file-format/readme.md

 For some reason I still don't understand, some data gets recorded _before_ epoch A begins in each sweep.
 More confusingly, it's not a fixed amount of pre-epoch time for each sweep.
 Instead, ***Exactly 1/64'th of the sweep length exists in the pre-epoch area at the beginning each sweep.*** This must be taken into account if you intend to synthesize the protocol waveform from just the epoch table.
 This is what I've done, and these are my results.

 # Byte Map (fixed & dynamic)
 I read an ABF file and noted the byte position(s) for every value.
 Some byte positions may change, but some don't.
 It's on you to look up which are fixed.
-I added this functionality to the ABFheader class as `ABFheader._byteMap`
+I added this functionality to the ABFheader class as `ABFheader._byteMap`.
+This map is useful when answering questions like, "_What byte position would I look at to find `lADCResolution`?_" (which assumes you know that `lADCResolution` is part of the header structure and is not part of a section with a dynamic location)

 ```
 fFileSignature [0]